garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 Examples of serious punishments:
 * Two moderate punishments at once.
 * The inmate must wear a restraint until she has performed the moderate punishment she avoided.
-* The inmate must remove all clothing above her waist, and may not cover her breasts for twenty-four hours; and must expose her panties on request.
+* **Full Day Topless:** The inmate must remove all clothing above her waist, and may not cover her breasts for twenty-four hours; and must expose her panties on request.
 She must allow any authority or student to touch and/or cum on her breasts, and to touch her panties.
+* **Streaker:** The inmate must remove all clothing except her panties, and may wear nothing but her panties for the next hour.
+She must allow any authority or student to touch her with their hands wherever they choose, and must allow them to cum on her on request.
-* The inmate may not ask permission to urinate except in her panties for twenty-four hours; she may not ask for a change of panties unless she needs to urinate, and must ask to wet herself immediately after being changed.
+* **Wet All Day:** The inmate may not pee except in her panties for twenty-four hours; she may not ask for a change of panties unless she needs to urinate, and must ask to wet herself immediately after being changed.
+* **Jumbo Panty Filler:** THe inmate may not poo except in her panties for twenty-four hours.
+She may change after a soiling, and may use the bathroom to pee as normal.
-* The inmate cannot ask for permission to urinate or defecate, except in her panties, until she has soiled herself twice.
+* **Poopy Panty Wetter:** The inmate may not pee, except in her panties, until she soils herself, and then must pee in her panties once more.
+She may not change until after the last wetting.
-* The inmate may not ask permission to change her panties unless she has soiled herself twice and then wet herself twice.
+* **Very Soggy and Squishy:** The inmate may not ask permission to change her panties unless she has soiled and wet herself twice each.
-* The inmate must be changed into pull-ups.
+* **Not Ready For Pull-ups:** The inmate must be changed into pull-ups.
 All restroom monitors will order her to have an accident in front of the toilet.
 She will not be allowed a change until the pull-ups have been soiled twice and have leaked twice.
 * The inmate must be changed into diapers, and may not wear any clothing that covers them.
 She may not go to the bathroom, nor be changed, until her diaper leaks.

 ## Severe punishments
 Severe punishments are generally imposed for only one of two reasons: the inmate attempted to evade a serious punishment, or the inmate's sentence includes a periodic severe punishment.

 Examples of severe punishments:
+* **Full Day Streaker:** As with "Streaker", but for twenty-four hours.
-* The inmate must remove all clothing except her panties, and may wear nothing but her panties for twenty-four hours.
-She must allow any authority or student to touch her with their hands wherever they choose, and must allow them to cum on her on request.
+* **Full Day Potty-Pants:** The inmate may not pee or poo except in her panties, and may not have her panties changed, for a full twenty-four hours, starting from the first time she wets or soils herself.
-* For twenty-four hours, the inmate cannot ask for permission to urinate or defecate except in her panties, and cannot ask for a change.
 * The inmate must wear a urine-activated vibrator for twenty-four hours; she may not urinate except in her panties, may not ask to change her panties, and may not ask permission to cum.

+# Sentencing
+An inmate will typically be sentenced to additional periodic punishments on top of the normal BCI rules.
+Some examples:

+## Light sentences
+These are typically equivalent to a mild punishment every day, a moderate punishment once a week, and a serious punishment once a month.

+Example sentences:
+* **Weak Bladder.** Daily: Bedwetter; Weekly: Wet Wetter (at the start of homeroom); Monthly: Wet All Day
+* **Pooper.** Daily: Panty Pooper (at the start of homeroom); Weekly: Soggy and Squishy (starting when she first soils erself); Monthly: